cyrex562/imgui-rs/README.md

  - You can ask questions and report issues at https://github.com/ocornut/imgui/issues/787
  - The initial focus was to support game controllers, but keyboard is becoming increasingly and decently usable.
  - Keyboard:
-    - Application: Set io.ConfigFlags |= ImGuiConfigFlags_NavEnableKeyboard to enable.
+    - Application: Set io.config_flags |= ImGuiConfigFlags_NavEnableKeyboard to enable.
-    - Internally: NewFrame() will automatically fill io.NavInputs[] based on backend's io.AddKeyEvent() calls.
+    - Internally: NewFrame() will automatically fill io.nav_inputs[] based on backend's io.add_key_event() calls.
-    - When keyboard navigation is active (io.NavActive + ImGuiConfigFlags_NavEnableKeyboard),
+    - When keyboard navigation is active (io.nav_active + ImGuiConfigFlags_NavEnableKeyboard),
-      the io.WantCaptureKeyboard flag will be set.
+      the io.want_capture_keyboard flag will be set.
 For more advanced uses, you may want to read from:
-       - io.NavActive: true when a window is focused and it doesn't have the ImGuiWindowFlags_NoNavInputs flag set.
+       - io.nav_active: true when a window is focused and it doesn't have the ImGuiWindowFlags_NoNavInputs flag set.
-       - io.NavVisible: true when the navigation cursor is visible (and usually goes false when mouse is used).
+       - io.nav_visible: true when the navigation cursor is visible (and usually goes false when mouse is used).
        - or query focus information with e.g. IsWindowFocused(ImGuiFocusedFlags_AnyWindow), IsItemFocused() etc. functions.
       Please reach out if you think the game vs navigation input sharing could be improved.
  - Gamepad:
-    - Application: Set io.ConfigFlags |= ImGuiConfigFlags_NavEnableGamepad to enable.
+    - Application: Set io.config_flags |= ImGuiConfigFlags_NavEnableGamepad to enable.
-    - Backend: Set io.BackendFlags |= ImGuiBackendFlags_HasGamepad + call io.AddKeyEvent/AddKeyAnalogEvent() with ImGuiKey_Gamepad_XXX keys.
+    - Backend: Set io.backend_flags |= ImGuiBackendFlags_HasGamepad + call io.add_key_event/add_key_analog_event() with ImGuiKey_Gamepad_XXX keys.
       For analog values (0.0 to 1.0), backend is responsible to handling a dead-zone and rescaling inputs accordingly.
       Backend code will probably need to transform your raw inputs (such as e.g. remapping your 0.2..0.9 raw input range to 0.0..1.0 imgui range, etc.).
-    - Internally: NewFrame() will automatically fill io.NavInputs[] based on backend's io.AddKeyEvent() + io.AddKeyAnalogEvent() calls.
+    - Internally: NewFrame() will automatically fill io.nav_inputs[] based on backend's io.add_key_event() + io.add_key_analog_event() calls.
-    - BEFORE 1.87, BACKENDS USED TO WRITE DIRECTLY TO io.NavInputs[].
+    - BEFORE 1.87, BACKENDS USED TO WRITE DIRECTLY TO io.nav_inputs[].
 This is going to be obsoleted in the future.
 Please call io functions instead!
     - You can download PNG/PSD files depicting the gamepad controls for common controllers at: http://dearimgui.org/controls_sheets
     - If you need to share inputs between your game and the Dear ImGui interface, the easiest approach is to go all-or-nothing, with a buttons combo to toggle the target.
 Please reach out if you think the game vs navigation input sharing could be improved.